runpod-workers/worker-template/README.md

 ### CI/CD

 This repository is setup to automatically build and push a docker image to the GitHub Container Registry.
-You will need to add your DockerHub credentials `DOCKERHUB_USERNAME` & `DOCKERHUB_TOKEN` to the GitHub Secrets for this repository to enable this functionality.
+You will need to add the following to the GitHub Secrets for this repository to enable this functionality:

+- `DOCKERHUB_USERNAME` | Your DockerHub username for logging in.
+- `DOCKERHUB_TOKEN` | Your DockerHub token for logging in.
+- `DOCKERHUB_REPO` | The name of the repository you want to push to.
-You will need to update the `CD-docker_dev.yml` & `CD-docker_release.yml` files to include your DockerHub username and the name of the image you want to build.
+- `DOCKERHUB_IMG` | The name of the image you want to push to.

 The `CD-docker_dev.yml` file will build the image and push it to the `dev` tag, while the `CD-docker_release.yml` file will build the image on releases and tag it with the release version.

 ## Best Practices